qui3xote/ottopyscript/README.md

 4. Create a directory to store your ottoscripts and add it to the pyscript configuration (see config.yaml.sample in this repo) - alternately, you can keep a seperate config.yaml in `/config/pyscript/app/ottopyscript` and include it in your pyscript config.

 ## Usage
 Ottopyscript will import all `.otto` files in the specified directory (or directories) though it does not (currently) include sub-directories.
-All scripts therein will be parsed and added as automations.
+All scripts in the file will be parsed and added as automations.
 See the [ottoscript](https://github.com/qui3xote/ottoscript) repository for details on the language.

 ## Current limitations
 - Only state-based triggers are currently supported.
 Time-based and other trigger types will be added in a future release.